 How to repurpose Christmas cards

-I remember helping my mom repurpose Christmas cards into gift tags, using pinking shears, which cut pretty zig zag lines.
+I remember helping my mom repurpose birthday cards and Christmas cards into gift tags, using pinking shears, which cut pretty zig zag lines.
 I was looking for something a little more creative for my daughter but if there are any left over cards, that’ll be the plan.

 My daughter, 5, and I chatted through a few different options: